Book Review, The murderer, the monarch and the Fakir

 Our Verdict

-An interesting and insightful book that provides you details surrounding the murder of Gandhi.
+An interesting and insightful book that provides you with details surrounding the murder of Gandhi.
 Building their book on various intelligence and police reports and their investigative journalism, they shed some light on the most controversial murder of Independent India.
 A great read for anyone who enjoys reading history and historical events.